 Please note: This summary of decisions made by Council at this meeting is a summary only and should not be read as the official minutes of the meeting.
-The official minutes of the meeting will be available from noon on Friday 17 March 2017 here.
-An audio file of the 14 March 2017 Council Meeting is also currently available.
-More information about each item (the full Council Reports) is available within the 14 March 2017 Meeting Agenda.
+An audio file of the 26 June 2017 Council Meeting is also currently available on our website.
+More comprehensive reports on each Agenda Item are available within the 26 June 2017 Meeting Agenda.

 ORDINARY MEETING OF COUNCIL

 Cr Tom Melican (leave of absence), Cr Alison Zandegu (apology)